• Skip to primary navigation

 Frozen Yogurt Bark with Berries and Granola Pin - Pasta Ragazza

 Frozen Yogurt Bark with Berries and Granola is a flavorful, refreshing snack you can enjoy all year long.
 This delicious, high-protein fruity treat only requires 5 minutes of prep and can be stored in the freezer for future snacking.
-Make it with Two Good® Vanilla Greek Lowfat Yogurt, fresh berries, and your favorite granola.
+Make it yogurt, fresh berries, and your favorite granola.

 I am a Two Good® ambassador.
 All thoughts and opinions are my own.